Energy functionals on almost K\"ahler manifolds: I: Preliminary

 \section{Preliminary}

-In this section, we first define the ${\mathcal{D}_J^+}$ operator on higher dimensional almost K\"ahler manifolds \cite{TanWWZ2025}.
-We define the Lefschetz operator and the symplectic operators as in the primitive cohomology of \cite{TsengY2012a,TsengY2012b}.
-For those materials covered here that are standard, one can refer \cite{Aubin2012,Gauduchon2010} for details.
+In this section we recall basic notions and introduce the operator ${\mathcal{D}_J^+}$ on higher-dimensional almost K\"ahler manifolds \cite{TanWWZ2025}.
+We also review the Lefschetz and symplectic operators, following the framework of primitive cohomology in \cite{TsengY2012a,TsengY2012b}.
+For standard material we refer to \cite{Aubin2012,Gauduchon2010}.